 Seasonal Occurrence: Abundant November through April.
 On the coast, uncommon in winter and occasional in fall.

-Notes: The Gadwall is a common and widespread species of duck found throughout North America.
+Profile by Richard Gibbons: The Gadwall is a common and widespread species of duck found throughout North America.
 Gadwall males are typically much drabber than most other species of duck, but nonetheless they are fairly easy to distinguish from other species.
 Gadwall are relatively large ducks, the males have an overall sleek gray-brown coloration with a noticeable black patch near the tail.
 The females are drab brown with square heads and a thin orange edge to their dark bills.
 In flight both sexes have a white belly and a noticeable white wing patch.

 The Gadwall is a dabbling duck, meaning it forages on the water by tilting forward and feeding on submerged vegetation without ever actually diving below the surface.
 Gadwall are known to be occasional thieves, stealing food from nearby flocks of other ducks or American Coots.
 Although Gadwall are primarily herbivores, small invertebrates make up a significant portion of their diet during their energy-demanding breeding season.